 Much more work is required in the city, and in the rest of the country, but the once "roofless city" and its people are a powerful testament to the will of that growth towards greater independence.

 Locals frequently gather in Freedom Square for prayer and tea each afternoon under the Hargeisa War Memorial.
 The memorial commemorates the lives lost during the aerial bombardment of Hargeisa in 1988 by Siad Barre's regime.
 It features a recovered MiG-17 fighter aircraft of the Somali Air Force.

 Hargeisans shop, eat, and socialize daily in the bustling Suuqa Bacadlaha market.
-A fabric and bedding vendor stands with his wares along the capital city's main street.
-A tailor working street-side in Hargeisa.
 A vendor poses with his camel at the city's main camel market - the Senlaola Hoolaha.
 Even with the rapid modernization of cities such as Hargeisa and Berbera, many of the county's rural populations rely on animal husbandry as their main source of income.
 Somalilanders from rural regions across the nation come to this market to trade with Hargeisans as well as other livestock herders.
 Teenagers play at a popular park on the outskirts of the city.
 A man at a bus depot in the center of the city.
 A billboard in downtown Hargeisa commemorates June 26, 1960 - the date on which the State of Somaliland received independence from the British government.
 Soon after, on July 1, 1960, the state united with the Trust Territory of Somalia to form the Somali Republic, now Somalia.
 Dusk in a residential area of Hargeisa.